CU-ESIIL/FCC24_Group_5/docs/project-documentation/methods.md

 3. Filter our disruption polygon between 9K - 11.5K feet (the high alpine regions) based on our elevation data.

 4. Reclassifythe NLCD land cover categories to cover types that meet our research objectives.
 We kept all forest categories as forested land cover: deciduous, evergreen, and mixed.
 All other land categories (barren, shrubland, herbaceous, wetland) were reclassified as nonforest.
-The land cover categories are characterized by the (Multi-Resolution Land Characteristics Consortium (MRCC))[https://www.mrlc.gov/data/legends/national-land-cover-database-class-legend-and-description].
+The land cover categories are characterized by the [Multi-Resolution Land Characteristics Consortium (MRCC)](https://www.mrlc.gov/data/legends/national-land-cover-database-class-legend-and-description).

 ## Data Analysis
 Describe steps taken to analyze data and resulting files in team data store file structure.